Thank you letters

 To read a bit more about the importance of appreciation, check out our blog Giving Thanks.
 There’s a thank you letter template at Preparing for a Response and here are some top tips.
 You’ll add more of your own.

-Review the template thank you letter then change it; adapt it; make it yours.
+• Review the template thank you letter then change it.
+Letters are written long.
+Easier to delete words than to add the.
+Adapt the template; make it yours.
 Or chuck it out and start from scratch.

-Hand write your greeting and your sign off and do it in blue ink
+• Hand write your greeting and your sign off and do it in blue ink; this is the original, not a copy.

 Fragrant offerings